-1. MISSION
+1. THE MISSION

-The IOC Session is the general assembly of IOC members.
+The IOC Session is the general meeting of the members of the IOC.
 It is the supreme organ of the IOC.
 The Session adopts, modifies and interprets the Olympic Charter and its decisions are final.
-While the Session may delegate powers to the Executive Board, all important decisions are taken by the Session, which votes on proposals put forward by the Executive Board.
-If the Executive Board can be considered the "government" of the IOC, the Session is the "parliament".
+While the Session may delegate powers to the Executive Board (EB), all important decisions are taken by the Session, which votes on proposals put forward by the EB.
+If the EB can be considered the "government" of the IOC, the Session is the "parliament".